 There is also a dedicated inbox for any Covid-19 specific queries: COVID19-PSW.EoE@hee.nhs.uk

-As the Covid-19 situation continues to change, HEE, following government direction, will make considered decisions around training which we will be bound to follow and will do so with rapidity.
+As the Covid-19 situation continues to change, HEE, following government direction, will make considered decisions around training which we will be bound to follow and will do so often with short notice.
 In doing so, we are always looking to have your interests met whilst keeping the patient at the centre of all we do.
 We know, understand and accept that many of you are disappointed with some of the changes we have made in the first surge, and we are looking to do things differently in the approaching winter surge.
 We hope to protect rotations overall and clinical placements, but there may be within specialty redeployment and the possibility of large shorter term redeployments cant be ignored, dependent on the severity of locality surge.
 Please speak to your FTPD early around health or other issues that may impact your clinical work so that they and us can be looking in advance for your bespoke options.
-Returning to a 'new normal' through this year will also not be straightforward and there will likely be some ongoing changes to deployment.
+Returning to a 'new normal' through this year will also not be straightforward and there will likely be some ongoing changes to deployment through the coming year.

 Nationally, HEE maintains an up to date page of information for trainees: https://www.hee.nhs.uk/coronavirus-information-trainees